aacs71/vault-acl-path-templating/README.md

-# Bootstrapping Vault with terraform
+# Bootstrapping Vault and ACL Policy Path Templating with terraform

 Just an experiment how to bootstrap a vault via terraform